 To listen to a podcast (Resoundingly Human by Ashley Kilgore INFORMS) featuring this article, please click here.

 The need to craft an identity might be universal, but how people should craft one differs.
-What one must recognize is that both status markers, one based on prior achievement and the other ascribed to a person at birth, seem to play equally significant part, unfortunately.
+What one must recognize is that both status markers, one based on prior achievement and the other ascribed to a person at birth, seem to play an equally significant part, unfortunately.

 Prato, M., Kypraios, E., Ertug, G., & Lee, Y.G.
 (2019) “Middle-status conformity Revisited: The Interplay between Achieved and Ascribed Status”, Academy of Management Journal, 62(4):1003-1027